Amira126/Customers-Clustering-PowerBI/README.md

 # Customers-Clustering

-Customer Segmentation using K-means clustering & PCA
+## **1. Objectives:**
-1. Objectives
+- Clustering customers that behave the same

-Clustering customers that behave the same
+- Investigate the common traits/behaviors in each Cluster

-Investigate the common traits/behaviors in each Cluster
+- Deploy the results in Power BI for the business to use

-Deploy the results in Power BI for the business to use
+- Automate all this process for future data

-Automate all this process for future data
+## **2. Work Sequence:**

-2. Work Sequence: Excel -> SQL Server-> Python -> SQL Server -> Power BI
+Excel -> SQL Server-> Python -> SQL Server -> Power BI